 Becky Drexler joined the MOCA Board of Directors in May 2019.
-Becky retired in 2017 from a career that included medical diagnostic test development, clinical research and grant management in blood cancer and stem cell transplantation.
-Becky became aware of MOCA in 2015 when her best friend was diagnosed with Stage IV ovarian cancer and started participating in MOCA events to support her friend.
+Becky became aware of MOCA in 2015 when her best friend was diagnosed with Stage IV ovarian cancer.
+At that time, Becky started participating in MOCA events to support her friend.

 As Becky was planning for her June 2017 retirement, she began looking for organizations to volunteer her time.
-Having recently done the HOM Teal Strides for Ovarian Cancer Walk/Run she was impressed by MOCA’s approach to supporting patients, survivors, caregivers, medical community and focus on research.
-Being a strong believer in the need for research in order to move treatments, cures and early detection forward, MOCA interested her.
+Having recently participated in HOM Teal Strides for Ovarian Cancer, she was impressed by MOCA’s approach to supporting patients, survivors, caregivers, the medical community, and their focus on research.
+Being a strong believer in the need for research to move treatments, cures, and early detection forward, MOCA interested her.

-Becky began volunteering in 2017 by participating on the Consumer Grant review and the Black, White and Teal Gala committees.
-In 2019 she was selected to join the national pool of Consumer Reviewers for the Department of Defense (DOD) Ovarian Cancer Research Program (OCRP).
+Becky began volunteering in 2017 by participating in the Consumer Grant Review and the Black, White and Teal Gala committees.
+In 2019, she was selected to join the national pool of Consumer Reviewers for the Department of Defense (DOD) Ovarian Cancer Research Program (OCRP).

-Having had a career in medical research, supporting her friend during her cancer journey and volunteering for MOCA, Becky was familiar with the disease and treatments.
+After a career in medical research, supporting her friend during her cancer journey and volunteering for MOCA, Becky was familiar with the disease and treatments.
 She knows that most women diagnosed with ovarian cancer are not in this position.
-She looks forward to helping MOCA further its mission of creating awareness, promoting support, education and advancing research.
+Becky looks forward to helping MOCA further its mission of creating awareness, promoting support, education and advancing research.